 Finca Buenvino lies at the heart of this Iberian pig country.
 Although our chestnut forest is not the typical dehesa, we are surround by it a few kilometres away.
 (The village of Jabugo itself, which is where some of the finest hams are cured, is only 20 minutes distant from our B&B.)

 We will learn about the unique landscape of the dehesa, created over the centuries through the symbiotic relationship between farmers, holm-oaks, wild grasses, the Mediterranean scrub and fungi and of course the Iberian pig and the Retinto cattle farmed for so long in this corner of Spain.

 We will visit a local farm for lunch, and see the pigs wandering free.
-We will visit a top-class jamón producer and learn about the Iberian pig and it's free-range life in the dehesa.
+We will visit the 5 J's top-class jamón producer and learn about the Iberian pig and it's free-range life in the dehesa.
 We will taste different types of jamón and other Iberian pork products.
 We will also cook with fresh Iberian pork, and learn about the different cuts of meat.

 As you may know, the Iberian pig is unique in that it metabolises its body fat in the muscle tissue; which makes for more succulent meat.
 The animals live out in the wild and beautiful landscape and gorge on the sweet acorns of the holm oaks.

 Our prices for this course include visits to farms and producers, tastings at producers, all food, drink and tuition as well as lodging in own room with bathroom at Finca Buenvino, and our pick-up and drop-off service from Sevilla.

 Price is €1200 per person